N-ickJones/material-ui-forms/README.md

 * Simplification of complex components such as AutoComplete to reduce the amount of configuration is basic use cases.
 * Compiling helper functions, option lists, and hooks commonly used in material UI forms.
 * ...more descriptions in future releases

+## Recent Changes
+There are not 2 new ways to use material-ui forms making it more simple with much less configuration.
+* 1. FormViewAuto -> Check out the code in the examples project inside the repo.
+It's located at http://localhost:3000/views/form-view-auto (view), /src/pages/views/form-view-auto.tsx (code)
+* 2. Added Helper functions for Simple Forms.
+See http://localhost:3000/simple-form (view), //src/components/SimpleForm.tsx (code)
+* 3. Removed all Bootstrap from the application
+* 4. Decouple react-to-print as a peer dependency.
+Thinking about using a PDF Generator instead.

+## Upcoming Changes
+* 1. Continuing the simplification and decoupling of parts of this project (as always)
+* 2. More Examples, full hosting of material-ui-forms of the example application, and documentation
+* 3. More Customization, Adding more ways to customize the FormView and FormViewAuto through overloading the props with some default templates
+* 4. Decouple nextJs router from material-ui-forms allowing for e.g. React Router Dom or no default

 ### Built With